evanx/chronica/lib/ComponentFactory.md

 If the component is not specified in `~/etc/chronica.yaml` then it will not started - nor any components that require it.

-If all the components' `requireComponents` are resolved, they are initialised via `create` methods.
+Once all the components' `requireComponents` are resolved, they are initialised via their `create` methods, and then finally started.

 #### Starting